Close the Gap

 Why Close the Gap?

-BRIDGE Georgia fights for Georgians who would benefit from closing the healthcare coverage gap, including half a million people who would gain access to affordable insurance.
+BRIDGE Georgia fights for Georgians who would benefit from closing the healthcare coverage gap, including nearly 300,000 people who would gain access to affordable insurance.
 Less than half of private-sector establishments in Georgia offer health insurance as a benefit, and Georgians who earn just above the federal poverty level do not qualify for Medicaid but can’t afford private health insurance.
 This leaves many hardworking people–including veterans, farmers, food service workers, cashiers, construction workers, gig workers, and parents–in the coverage gap.

 It is time for a solution.
 Georgia’s elected leaders must take vital steps to establish an innovative model that is uniquely Georgian and will strengthen our state’s economy and wellbeing.